More Stuff About this Stuff

 Introduction

-Most of the photos of people, places and events in these galleries should be able to stand on their own (a thousand words per picture, remember?)
+Most of the photos of people, places and events in my web pages should be able to stand on their own (a thousand words per picture, remember?)

 However, a few additional comments are sometimes useful.
 A friend complimented me on my pictures and said he hoped to reach that level with his new digital camera.
 I explained that one of my secrets is to show only one of every ten or twenty photos taken.